 • Hire a midwife who trusts the birth process and will support and encourage you to listen to your body.

 • Review your birth plan with your midwife or care provider at every prenatal visit during your last trimester.
 (You are not being “difficult”.
 It’s your body, your baby.)
-You are not their only client, this is your only chance to experience this birth.
+This is your only opportunity to experience this birth.

 • Prepare your perineal muscles and tissues during your pregnancy by having a healthy diet and regular exercise.

-• Walking, squatting, pelvic rocks, tailor sitting, kegels and swimming are useful exercises to strengthen the pelvic floor and stay flexible.
+• Walking, squatting, pelvic rocks, tailor sitting and swimming are useful exercises to strengthen the pelvic floor and stay flexible.

 • Gentle perineal self-massage during the last weeks of pregnancy could help a first time mom get acquainted with different sensations in her perineum.
 Perineal massage is not necessary in pregnancy or labor.